 Yes.
 There are more issues to address and regulations to adhere to during commercial real estate transactions that make the process more difficult than residential transactions.

 What environmental issues are considered problematic?

 Common environmental concerns for real estate may include the presence of toxic mold, poor water quality, groundwater and soil contamination, and asbestos.
-These conditions diminish the value of a given property and raises issues of safety.
+These conditions diminish the value of a given property and raise issues of safety.
 Always be sure to inquire about a real property’s environmental issues.

 How should commercial property be valued?